MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/upcoming-breaking-changes.md

 - Deprecate classic connection monitor creation, please use the new connection monitor

 ## Az.Monitor

 ### `az monitor diagnostic-settings list`

 - Drop value property in output, return a list instead of a dict

 ## Az.ServiceBus

 ### `az servicebus namespace create`

+`--default-action` will be deprecated.
+Please use `az servicebus namespace network-rule update`

 ### `az servicebus namespace update`

-- Parameter breaking-change will happen to the parameter sets
-  - `--default-action` will be deprecated, please use `az servicebus namespace network-rule update`
+`--default-action` will be deprecated.
+Please use `az servicebus namespace network-rule update`

 ### `az servicebus migration`

-- Parameter breaking-change will happen to all parameter sets
-  - `--config-name` will be deprecated, no replacement any more
+`--config-name` will be deprecated.
+There is no replacement for this command.

 ## Az.EventHub

 ### `az eventhubs namespace update`

-- Parameter breaking-change will happen to all parameter sets
+The following parameters will be deprecated in 2.41.0.
+Please use `az eventhubs namespace encryption` to manage keys

 -  `--key-source`
 -  `--key-name`
 -  `--key-vault-uri`
 -  `--key-version`
-  They will be deprecated, please use `az eventhubs namespace encryption` to manage keys

 ### `az eventhubs namespace create`
-### `az eventhubs namespace update`

-- Parameter breaking-change will happen to all parameter sets
 - `--identity` will be deprecated, please use `--mi-user-identity` and `--mi-system-assigned` together with `az eventhubs namespace identity` command group instead
 - `-default-action` and `--enable-trusted-service-access` will be deprecated, please use `az eventhubs namespace network-rule update` instead

-[comment]: # (As of right now, we should follow PowerShell's example and list the breaking changes by Service alphabetically and list each afected command.
-Delete this comment after reading.)
+### `az eventhubs namespace update`

+- `--identity` will be deprecated.
+Please use `--mi-user-identity` and `--mi-system-assigned` together with `az eventhubs namespace identity` command group instead.
+- `-default-action` and `--enable-trusted-service-access` will be deprecated.
+Please use `az eventhubs namespace network-rule update` instead